Gender identity and gender expression

 What is gender identity?

-Gender identity is an internal feeling or awareness we all have about being a male, female, neither or both.
-While mainstream norms about gender teach us there are only two options (i.e. the gender binary of male/female), in reality, people experience and express their gender in much more varied and complex ways.
+Gender identity is an internal feeling or awareness we all have about being a man, woman, neither or both.
+While mainstream norms about gender teach us there are only two options (i.e. the gender binary of man/woman), in reality, people experience and express their gender in much more varied and complex ways.

 There are many different gender identities, including, but not limited to: